 - Professionals with symptoms to be deactivated for seven days

-- Follow a CPD accredited COVID19 transmission prevention training provided by an independent external provider
+- Professionals must follow a CPD-accredited COVID19 transmission prevention training provided by an independent external provider

-- Follow an additional internal service etiquette training providing them with specific advice based on their activity
+- They are also obliged to follow an additional internal service etiquette training providing them with specific advice based on their activity

 - Clients are advised to be alone with the therapist in the room they receive their treatment in, without the presence of other household members

 - Clients are asked to wear a face covering* during all bookings except outdoor fitness and yoga (as of Wednesday 19th August)

 - Clients are also encouraged to open windows and have their treatment(s) outdoors where possible